KyrosKrane/BuyEmAll/readme.txt

-BuyEmAll - v1.12.1
+BuyEmAll - v2.0

-By Cogwheel
+By Cogwheel - Inspired by Tanao of Llane

 BuyEmAll enhances the shift-click interface at vendors.